 Venue means the territory (usually, a specific county) where a case may be heard.
 Generally, the Franklin County Small Claims Court is a proper venue if either the incident or transaction giving rise to the lawsuit occurred in Franklin County, or the defendant either lives in, or regularly conducts business in Franklin County, Ohio.

 The plaintiff is the party who files a complaint.
 As the plaintiff, you may claim money that is due to you only—you may not file a case to collect someone else’s money.
 The party you seek payment from is the defendant.
-If you are a defendant, please see the Guide to Defending a Small Claims Lawsuit.
+If you are a defendant, please see Defending a Small Claims Lawsuit.

 Individuals or business entities such as corporations, limited liability companies, or partnerships are parties that may sue and be sued in small claims court.
 It is very important that you list each party accurately.
 If there is more than one plaintiff or more than one defendant, list each one separately.

 - Individuals: If you are 18 years or older, you may sue or be sued.
 As a plaintiff you may file a claim in your own name.
 Here is an example of how you might list a party (plaintiff or defendant) who is an individual (always provide a full first and last name; do not use nicknames):

 Columbus, OH 43200